agens-no/swiff/README.md

 ### Installation issues?

-Might be because of requirements: swift 4, Xcode, macOS
+Might be because of requirements: Swift 4, Xcode, macOS

 Open an issue and let me know!